 What is Real ID?

 Just to be clear: Real ID applies to flying within the United States only.
 This change does not impact identification documents needed to travel abroad.
+You’ll still need a valid passport for that.

 What Does Real ID Look Like and What Does It Cost?